-FOX proteins are named for a gene found in fruit flies that causes the insects to have forked structures on their heads (supplying the “F”) and a particular group – known as a “box” – of specialized genes (supplying the “OX”).
-They’re named alphabetically, from FOXA to FOXS.
+FOX proteins are named for a gene found in fruit flies that causes the insects to have forked structures on their heads (supplying the “F”) and a particular group of specialized genes – known as a “box” (supplying the “OX”).
+They are named alphabetically, from FOXA to FOXS.
 FOX proteins act as transcription factors by binding to specific regions on DNA, thereby controlling the transmission of genetic information and influencing the chemical "blueprint" for proteins.

 Members of the “O” class of FOX proteins provide the instructions for genes responsible for the regulation of cellular replication and senescence, resistance to oxidative stress, metabolism, and DNA repair.
 They play an integral part in both tumor suppression and in longevity.
 Four FOXO genes have been identified in mammals: FOXO1, FOXO3, FOXO4, and FOXO6.
 Due to certain genetic redundancies, FOXO2 is identical to FOXO3, and FOXO5 (an ortholog of FOXO3) is found only in fish.
 Orthologs are genes found in different species that evolved from a common ancestral gene by speciation.
 Typically, orthologs retain the same function across species.